-The Warsaw Hospice for Children Foundation provides palliative care for incurably sick children and their families at their homes.
-We are public benefit organization.
+The Warsaw Hospice for Children Foundation is a public benefit organization running a hospice for children.
+The hospice provides palliative care for incurably sick children and their families at their homes.
 Our team works in Warsaw and in nearby area (up to 100 km from the city).

 Our team includes:

 We offer bereavement support to the families after the loss of their children.

 The Warsaw Hospice for Children Foundation operates through generosity of individuals, institutions and companies.